ponewheel/android-ponewheel/README.md

 > How can I help?

-For questions, to report bugs, or suggestions and feature requests, head over to the [Github Ponewheel Issues] page.
+We'd love for you to test the open beta!
+Sign up at [Google Play Beta] For questions, to report bugs, or suggestions and feature requests, head over to the [Github Ponewheel Issues] page.
 If you'd like to contribute, please fork this repository and contribute back using pull requests.